simonsobs/soconda/docs/docs/install.md

 ## Installing a Jupyter Kernel for external Jupyter server

-After loading an soconda module or activate socond conda environment the first time, you can run (once) the included script:
+After loading an soconda module or activating an soconda conda environment the first time, you can run (once) the included script:

     soconda_jupyter.sh

-This will install a kernel file to `~/.local/share/jupyter/kernels/soconda-xxxxx` so that external jupyter server knows how to launch a kernel using this python stack.
+This will install a kernel file to `~/.local/share/jupyter/kernels/soconda-xxxxx` so that the external jupyter server knows how to launch a kernel using this python stack.

 ## Customizing an Environment